Scenes from The Girl in the Water

 Four teenagers and a feral cat navigate life in the Soviet twilight of the 1980s, against a broad backdrop of civilizations in decline.

 The Girl in the Water is the first in a series of connected novels examining innocence, experience, oppression, and choice in a fractured modern world.
-The series is called Next Year’s Snow and I am currently working on the second novel, The Circus and the Atom.
+The series is called Next Year’s Snow and the author is currently working on the second novel, The Circus and the Atom.

 Where can I order it?